 First Priority for a room/apartment goes to the student who lived there the previous year.
 Otherwise, when more than one student has requested the same room, it will be assigned to the student with the greatest seniority (number of years living in residence at Saint Mary's University).
 If these students have equal experience living in residence (seniority), then the student who draws the lowest room draw number will be assigned the room.
 Therefore, the room draw number is only referred to when breaking a tie for seniority.

-The Room Draw is conducted from February 1st (9:00am) until March 1st (5:00pm) in the Centre for Housing & Residence Life.
+The Room Draw is conducted from February 1st (9:00am) until March 1st (5:00pm) in the Housing & Residence.
 Upon submission of their completed Residence Application, Placement Card and $25.00 application processing fee, students will be asked to draw one number from the official room draw bag.

 - The numbers in the bag range from 1-600 with #1 having most priority.